Blind Man's Buff - George Morland (1788)

-How can artificial agents learn multimodal representations of their environment and leverage such representations in the execution of tasks, even in challenging perceptual conditions?
+How can artificial agents learn multimodal representations of their environment and leverage such representations to act robustly in challenging perceptual conditions?

-A novel architecture that allows a reinforcement learning agent to reuse a policy trained over a given sensory modality (e.g. image) on a different sensory modality (e.g sound)
+An architecture that allows a RL agent to reuse a policy trained over a given sensory modality (e.g. image) on a different sensory modality (e.g sound)